mackworth/cTiVo/README.md

 * [Q and A on different video formats](../../wiki/Video-Formats)
 * [Other Advanced Topics](../../wiki/Advanced-Topics)

-cTiVo is fully compatible with MacOS Catalina (10.15) back through Mavericks (10.9).
+cTiVo is fully compatible with MacOS Big Sur (10.16) back through Mavericks (10.11).
+The latest release compatible with 10.10 and 10.9 is 3.4.1.

 **cTiVo** is free to use, and the source is available for anyone to browse and contribute to.
 Please let us know of any problems/suggestions at [Issues](https://github.com/mackworth/cTiVo/issues).